Thé holiday destination for both locals & tourists

 No trip to Surfers Paradise would be complete without a trip to one of the four main theme parks in the area.

 Get your hair wet on another hot day in the sun at Wet ‘n’ Wild or follow in the footsteps of your favourite action heroes at Movie World.

 Hang out with our ocean friends at Sea World or get the butterflies fluttering in your stomach at Dreamworld.

-As a major tourist attraction Surfers Paradise is full to the brim with attractions but the theme parks are must see and can create days of nonstop fun.
+As a significant tourist attraction Surfers Paradise is full to the brim with attractions, but the theme parks are must-see and can create days of nonstop fun.

 A safe bet is the Oasis Shopping Mall and anything on Cavill Avenue, these are the spots to satisfy all your shopping needs.

 If there’s one thing locals love more than spending their days on the beach getting quite the tan it is staying up into the wee hours of the night with mates, residents of Surfers Paradise take great pride in their nightlife.

 While we are sure you’d rather be nowhere else to watch the sunset than out there on your board or lounging on the beach, there are many excellent locations for sunset drinks and spots to carry you throughout another long night in Paradise.

 And just as it was for shopping Cavill Avenue and the adjacent Orchid Avenue are the places to be.

 There is The Avenue which caters for a more laid back personality with its live music and bar vibe and is a great place to start the night getting a few beers down before hitting the dance floor.